 These small pets are generally affordable, easy to maintain, and rarely have feeding issues in captivity.
 Corn snakes are not fast-moving and are ground snakes, so they love to burrow.

 |Lifespan:||15 – 20 years|

 Milk snakes are among the widespread small snake species in pet stores because of their striking coloration and sweet temperaments.

-These snakes generally appear small, even if some can be up to four feet long due to their very small girths.
+These snakes generally appear small, even if some can be up to 4 feet long due to their very small girths.
 They can be your go-to reptiles for a compromise, that is, if you want a “large but small” snake.

 Some of these species have red, black, and yellow bands that mimic poisonous coral snakes.
-However, Milk snakes are generally not dangerous.
+However, milk snakes are generally not dangerous.